 It may be helpful to remind all students of the following:

 - Turn off mobile phones inside the theatre

 - Photography and video recording is prohibited during the performance

 - Food and drinks are not permitted inside the theatre, but you can bring a plastic water bottle inside

 - Listening to music with headphones is distracting to the actors and other audience members

 Teachers are responsible for students at all times while on theatre premises.
-To assist with your planning, we recommend downloading the Teacher’s Excursion Checklist on the right-hand side of this page.

 Due to safety procedures, Southbank Theatre and Arts Centre Melbourne do not permit large school bags to be taken inside the theatre.
 We have very limited storage space for bags, so please arrange for students to leave their bags at school or bring a small bag to stow under their seat.
 MTC does not assume responsibility for cloaked items, so always advise students to keep valuables with them.